bhargavi-netizen/security-Testing-for-web-applications/README.md

 - Security_Testing_Report.txt (Detailed security report)

 RESULTS:
-The application was found to be vulnerable to SQL Injection and XSS.Appropriate mitigation strategies have been documented in the security report.
+The application was found to be vulnerable to SQL Injection and XSS.
+Appropriate mitigation strategies have been documented in the security report.

 DISCLAIMER:
 This testing was conducted only for educational purpose on a legally permitted demo application.